-The second step is to follow is the application for adjustment status.
-This should be done using the I-485 Form, about which we discussed above, and the necessary documents must back up your application.
+The second step is to follow the application for adjustment status.
+This should be done using the I-485 Form, which we discussed above, and the necessary documents must back up your application.

 All the documents must be presented to the United States Citizenship and Immigration Services (USCIS).